AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 ```

 However, these calculations were not used in determining flow rate for the final version of the fluoride gravity system.
 These equations were only valid for the earlier versions of the gravity apparatus which contained tubing and simple connectors.
-The addition of an IV drip chamber, discussed further in the following section, altered the head loss and therefore required additional calculations.
-The team opted to instead carry out measurements and create curves that could be used to empirically determine the optimal heights for the desired flow rates.
+The addition of an IV drip chamber, discussed further in the following section, requires further study to accurately determine major and minor loss coefficients.
+The team opted instead to carry out measurements and create curves that could be used to empirically determine the optimal heights for the desired flow rates.

 ### Measuring Coagulant Flow Rate
 In order for the team to create a standard curve for the PACl flow rate it was necessary to develop a method to accurately and easily determine the flow rate.
-This was proved to be a challenge due to the low flow rates of the coagulant dose.
+This proved to be a challenge due to the low coagulant flow rates that are typically required.
 The team came up with two methods to easily measure the flow rate of coagulant: 1) using a balance to measure the mass flow rate, 2) using an IV drip chamber to count the number of drops per time.

 #### Balance